KumareshGhosh/JS-practise/README.md

 # JS-practise
-Practise is the key, all test case pass is the success, lol.
+Practise is the key, all test case pass is the success.